martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 SCAEADID: Symmetric Cipher Key Derivation Function.
 The client selects this from the cipher suites listed in the ECHConfig.
 This is the cipher used to encrypt the Initial Packet.
-The values are listed in Section 7.3 of {{HPKE}}. all endpoints MUST support AES-128-GCM (0x0001), which is used for QUIC Version 1 Initial packets.
+The values are listed in Section 7.3 of {{HPKE}}.
+All endpoints MUST support AES-128-GCM (0x0001), which is used for QUIC Version 1 Initial packets.

 The Encapsulated Secret is HPKE encapsulated.
 Its length is inferred from the Encryption Context Length field.

-# Client Packet Protection Procedure
+## Client Packet Protection Procedure

 An client extracts the public key pkR and uses it to generate a shared_secret: